Georgia Foreign-Trade Zone, Inc. Board of Directors

 David Luckie

-Griffin-Spalding Development Authority
+Executive Director, Griffin-Spalding Development Authority

 David serves as Executive Director of the Griffin-Spalding County Development Authority and has held this position since 1993.
 His education background includes Auburn University, Georgia Southern University (BBA Accounting), and Mercer University (MLS Public Relations).
 He is a Certified Economic Developer, Economic Development Finance Professional, and a Certified Public Accountant.